Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 It’s as if Mother Nature and the earth’s geology connived to make an underwater playground that is easy to enjoy and comfortable to explore.

-The caves and tunnels add in a sense of visual stimulation to the already-stunning waters, with bats freely wandering around and aiding in the natural upkeep of the cenote.
+The caves and tunnels add visual stimulation to the already-stunning waters, with bats freely wandering around and aiding in the natural upkeep of the cenote.

 When in Tulum or Playa del Carmen, be sure to partake in a Dos Ojos cenote tour.